 mc: slope of the M.C. curve

-c the vertical distance between zero and the point of intersection of the A.R. or y curves to the y-axis
+c: intersection of the A.R. & M.R. curves or y & x curves to the y-axis or Price-axis

-cc the vertical distance between zero and the point of intersection of the M.C. or z curve to the y-axis
+cc: intersection of the M.C. curve or z curve to the y-axis or Price-axis

 y1= m1q1 + c